valentinkm/MinervasMemo/README.md

 # MinervasMemo
-A langchain script for summarizing transcripts of meetings and extracting action items.
+A langchain script for summarizing transcripts of meetings and extracting action items